opentable/topgear/README.md

 npm install budo gulp -g

-Now you can build the assets
+Now you can build the assets:

 gulp

 Once dist folder is built: